starfive-tech/freelight-u-sdk/README.md

 Also you can specify the system environment variables `HWBOARD` to choose the board, eg. `export HWBOARD=visionfive`,  then run `make` as the below.

-By default, the above generated image does not contain VPU driver module(wave511, the video hard decode driver and wave521, the video hard encode driver).
-The following instructions will add VPU driver module according to your requirement:
+By default, the above generated image does not contain VPU driver module(wave511, the video hard decode driver and wave521, the video hard encode driver)and JPU driver module(codaj12,the jpeg/mjpeg hard decode&encode driver).
+The following instructions will add VPU driver module and JPU driver module according to your requirement:

 	$ make -jx
 	$ make vpudriver-build